 When you decide to expand to New Zealand, the team behind you is what will help you succeed.
 Therefore, you’ll need to recruit and hire talented, dedicated staff while staying within all of New Zealand’s employment compliance laws.

-Globalization Partners can help with our Employer of Record platform.
-We’ll hire top candidates through our New Zealand subsidiary and assign them to work for your team.
+Globalization Partners can help.
+As a global PEO, we’ll hire top candidates through our New Zealand subsidiary and assign them to work for your team.
 Instead of setting up a subsidiary and waiting months before you can hire employees, we’ll act as your Employer of Record and onboard your workers in a few days.

 Recruiting in New Zealand

 If you’re in charge of staffing and recruiting for your business in New Zealand, one of your challenges will be understanding the country’s culture.
 Kiwi culture is different from that of other countries, and you need to understand these nuances to hire the right employees and run a successful company.
 Four details to understand about New Zealand’s business culture follow.